kosoadi/SimpleConverter_MT940toCSV/README.md

 # SimpleConverter_MT940toCSV
-Converter for MT940 file format to CSV with GUI.
-Please use python3 to run it.
+A very converter for SWIFT MT940 file format to CSV with GUI.

+How to use?
+  python3 simpleMT940Converter.py

+The converted file will be generated in the same folder of the selected.

+Run only using python3 to support iterable object.